maidsafe-archive/get_if_addrs/README.md

 ## Overview

-Retrieve IP addresses from all interfaces on system (excluding loop back)
+Retrieve IP addresses from all interfaces on system (excluding loop back).

 ## Todo Items